spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ## Allow function call on certain conditions

-Many a times you might want a user to queue a particular event only when certain conditions are met.
-Such conditions might require you to check the value of certain fields from the event data or from the database.
+Many times you might want a user to queue a particular event only when certain conditions are met.
+Such conditions might require you to check the value of certain fields from the event data or the database.
 Or it can be a custom validation altogether.
-The security rules in Space Cloud are made keeping this flexibility in mind.
+The security rules in Space Cloud are made, keeping this flexibility in mind.

 ### Match incoming requests
-This rule is used to allow a certain request only when a certain condition has been met and all the variables required for matching are present in the request itself.
+This rule is used to allow a certain request only when a specific condition has been met, and all the variables required for matching are present in the request itself.
 Every request to queue an event contains 2 variables - `auth` and `params` present in the `args` object. `params` is the event payload queued by the user.
-Generally this rule is used to match the payload sent by user with the auth object.
-It can also be used for role based authentication.
+Generally, this rule is used to match the payload sent by the user with the auth object.
+It can also be used for role-based authentication.

 The basic syntax looks like this: